AntoniaChroni/antoniachroni.github.io/cv.md

 * Society for the Study of Evolution
 * Society for Molecular Biology and Evolution

-# CONFERENCES AND ORGANIZED SYMPOSIA
+# Conferences and organized symposia
-* 2020.
-Lead organizer of the symposium “Evolutionary and Ecological Perspectives in Cancer Biology” (06/28-07/2/20) Selected (conference canceled due to COVID-19 crisis)
+* Lead organizer of the symposium “Evolutionary and Ecological Perspectives in Cancer Biology” (06/28-07/2/20) Selected (conference canceled due to COVID-19 crisis)
 Annual meeting of Society for Molecular Biology and Evolution (SMBE), Québec City, Canada.

-# AWARDS
-* Young Investigator Award (conference canceled due to COVID-19 crisis) Annual meeting of Society for Molecular Biology and Evolution (SMBE), Québec City, Canada.